fedelibre/LilyDev/README.md

     DISPLAY=:0 gitk

-and add it as alias so you can type just `gitk`:
+If it works, add the alias so you can type just `gitk`:

     echo 'alias gitk="DISPLAY=:0 gitk"' >> /home/dev/.bashrc

+Do the same for any other application you may need.

 The container does not include a browser, which is needed to log in to Rietveld while uploading the patch via `git-cl`.
 Unfortunately I could not find any text